4ms/metamodule-docs-website/docs/using_rack.md

       Add modules, patch them together, and set knobs and switches like you would do on a hardware Eurorack system.
-If you need help using VCV Rack, there are many video tutorials on Youtube.
+If you need help using VCV Rack, there are many video tutorials on YouTube.
 Use the VCV Audio module to listen to your work as you patch.

       All modules from 4ms are compatible with the MetaModule, plus about 800 more!